 The system does not identify I/O modules by physical position on a backbone, only by registration sequence.
 MAQ20-940 ReDAQ Shape Software for MAQ20 provided by Dataforth shows a graphical representation of a system based on registration sequence and not by physical position.
-Tools within the software package allow the user to reassign Registration Numbers thereby making graphical representations match physical location for a single, local backbone.
-For further details, see Section 9.0.
+Tools within the software package allow the user to reassign and save Registration Numbers thereby making graphical representations match physical location for a single, local backbone and retain permanence.
+Refer to the MAQ20 I/O Module Registration section for further details.

-Module Detect: A write to the Module Detect Register at I/O module address 98 plus the module offset based on Registration Number will blink the STAT LED on the top angled surface of the module at a 5Hz rate for 5 seconds so the module location in a system can be visually identified.
+Module Detect: A write to the Module Detect register at I/O module register address 98 plus the module offset based on Registration Number will blink the STAT LED on the top angled surface of the module at a 5Hz rate for 5 seconds so the module location in a system can be visually identified.

-7.0 Maintaining a System
+10.0 Maintaining a System